vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 - `vulkan-devel` in Arch-based distros.

-Distributions that don't ship the development packages/tools:
-If you're using a distribution that doesn't ship the development packages, they may be compiled using the following guide: [Vulkan-Loader Build Instructions](https://github.com/KhronosGroup/Vulkan-Loader/blob/main/BUILD.md#building-on-linux).
+> **Note:** If you're using a distribution that doesn't ship the development packages, they may be compiled using the following guide: [Vulkan-Loader Build Instructions](https://github.com/KhronosGroup/Vulkan-Loader/blob/main/BUILD.md#building-on-linux).

 #### Shortcuts for Roblox App/Studio not appearing